fg817139/Proyecto3/README.md

 # Apli web

 -Run the following command in your terminal to install flask: pip install flask
+# ojo

-Execute the web user interface running the view.py module, then go to the adress given in the terminal and navigate between the different options.
+-Execute the web user interface running the interface.py module, then go to the adress given in the terminal and navigate between the different options.